ArcovanBreda/CEConvDL2/blogpost.md

 ### B. Ablation Study Saturation Equivariance
 Further investigation was conducted on the impact of the number of shifts and the degree of jitter to obtain saturation equivariance.
 The results will be discussed here and are employed in the experiments in [Results of Additional Experiments](#results-of-additional-experiments).

-**Effects of Saturation Shifts -** For the number of shifts, different models were trained with respectively 3, 5 and 10 saturation shifts ranging from -1 to 1 and including 0, so no shift.
+**Effects of Saturation Shifts -** For the number of shifts, different models were trained with respectively 3, 5, and 10 saturation shifts ranging from -1 to 1 and including 0, so no shift.
 The baseline model was a default ResNet-18.
 <div align="center">
   <img src="blogpost_imgs/Sat_HSV_ShiftsKernel.png" alt="Hue and Saturation equivariance in HSV space" width="70%">

   *Figure B.1: Test accuracy of a saturation equivariant model trained on a varying number of saturation shifts ranging from -1 to 1 while including 0.
 The baseline is indicated with None.
 No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div>

 Figure B.1 showcases that the number of shifts does not make a significant impact, since all saturation equivariant networks obtain approximately equal performance.
-Therefore, we opted to go for the middle option by utilising 5 shifts as to include subtler saturation shifts that would not only increase or decrease saturation maximally.
+Therefore, we opted to go for the middle option by utilizing 5 shifts to include subtler saturation shifts that would not only increase or decrease saturation maximally.
 Additionally, adding more saturations did not seem beneficial for performance, hence we discarded 10 shifts.

-**Effects of Saturation Jitter -** Saturation jitter was implemented by using Pytorch's function that is called directly when the data is loaded in.
+**Effects of Saturation Jitter -** Saturation jitter was implemented by using Pytorch's function which is called directly when the data is loaded in.
 However, a disadvantage is that this implementation does not set an upper bound on how much the saturation can be scaled with.
-Therefore, several upper bounds were tempered with, namely 2, 20 and 100 while preserving the lower bound 0.
+Therefore, several upper bounds were tempered with, namely 2, 20, and 100 while preserving the lower bound 0.
 <div align="center">
   <img src="blogpost_imgs/Sat_HSV_satshiftkernel_jitter.png" alt="Hue and Saturation equivariance in HSV space" width="70%">

   *Figure B.2: Test accuracy of a saturation equivariant model.
 The model was trained on 5 saturation shifts, namely -1, 0.5, 0, 0.5 and 1.
 Saturation jitter was applied during training with varying upper bounds of 2, 20 and 100. ([source](CEConv/plot_saturation.py))*
 </div>

 In the above figure, all degrees of saturation jitter enhance robustness to test-time saturation distribution shifts compared to the baseline with none.
-The upper bound of 2 ensures an increased test accuracy for when no shift is applied.
+The upper bound of 2 ensures an increased test accuracy when no shift is applied.
 However, it rapidly drops when shifts are applied, where it is outperformed by the upper bound of 20.
 The upper bound of 100 also appears to be robust.
 Nevertheless, it suffers from a significant drop in test accuracy for many saturation shifts.
 Eventually, we decided to utilize an upper bound of 20.
-This lead to the most stable results while preserving test accuracy despite the lower peak when no jitter was applied.
+This led to the most stable results while preserving test accuracy despite the lower peak when no jitter was applied.

 ### C. Reproduction of Jitter Ablation Study

 Figure 3 seems to suggest that solely adding color-jitter augmentation to the ResNet18 model is sufficient for high accuracy.
-However, implementing it along with the CE-ResNet18 model seems complementary to achieve even higher accuracy.
+However, implementing it along with the CE-ResNet18 model seems complementary to achieving even higher accuracy.
 In this section, we aim to provide more insights into the relation between jitter and the CE-ResNet18 model in terms of accuracy.

-In the original paper color-jitter augmentation is limited to randomly changing the hue of an image, leaving the brightness, contrast and saturation unchanged.
+In the original paper, color-jitter augmentation is limited to randomly changing the hue of an image, leaving the brightness, contrast, and saturation unchanged.
 Setting the (hue) jitter value to 0.5 (which is defaulted to based on the authors’ implementations), results in shifting the hue of each image within a range of $\pm$ 50% of 360 degrees of the original hue value.

 Figure C.1 displays a more nuanced view of the jitter, showing the ResNet18 model with jitter values 0.2 and 0.4, and the CE-ResNet18 model with jitter values 0.1 and 0.2.
 Moreover, the baseline CE-ResNet18 model without jitter is displayed.